HuangLab-SYSU/brokerchain-academic/README.md

 The browser wallet displays the account address and balance of the current node.
 As nodes execute consensus protocols to generate blocks, you will continue to receive block rewards, increasing your account balance.

 The browser wallet also provides a transfer function.
-To transfer funds, enter the receiving account address and transfer amount in the input box and click the Transfer button.
+To transfer funds, enter the receiving account's address and transfer amount in the input box, and then click the Transfer button.